TQZhang04/outage-severity-analysis/README.md

 *Note that our two categorical features (State and Cause Category) were one-hot-encoded in our final pipeline to turn them into numerical data, since neither of them had any inherent order significant enough to make the decision to ordinally encode them.*

-For the final model, we chose the following hyper-parameters:
+*For the final model, we chose the following hyper-parameters:*
 - `max_depth` = 10
 - `n_estimators` = 100

 We chose a max depth of 10 to prevent overfitting, and n_estimators of 100 was the default value.
 While we did use GridSearchCV to find the best hyperparameters, the parameters it chose seemed to lower the performance of the model overall, so the default values were kept for our final model.

-As mentioned, the R² of the final model reached 0.72 on the training set and 0.44 on the test set.
+As mentioned, the R² of the final model reached 0.72 on the training set and about 0.4 on the test set.
 This was an improvement of about 0.35 on the test set when compared to the baseline model, meaning its predictions captured about 35% more of the variance of Outage Durations.

 # Fairness Analysis
 In 2003, various geopolitical events, an increase in demand, and natural disasters caused the price for a barrel of crude oil in the US to rise to above $30, from its previous price of under $25.
 Under pressure from things like tensions in the Middle East and Hurricane Katrina, this price continued to skyrocket up until around 2008, causing a national [energy crisis](https://en.wikipedia.org/wiki/2000s_energy_crisis) (this was actually one of the many factors of the great recession, in 2007).